Mailu/Mailu/docs/configuration.rst

 every Web interface.

-- ``LOGO_BACKGROUND`` sets a custom background colour for the brand logo in the topleft of the main admin interface.
+- ``LOGO_BACKGROUND`` sets a custom background colour for the brand logo in the top-left of the main admin interface.
   For a list of colour codes refer to this page of `w3schools`_.

 - ``LOGO_URL`` sets a URL for a custom logo.
-This logo replaces the Mailu logo in the topleft of the main admin interface.
+This logo replaces the Mailu logo in the top-left of the main admin interface.

 .. _`w3schools`: https://www.w3schools.com/cssref/css_colors.asp